Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Results

 \subsubsection{High-resolution Inversion}

 Another neural network is built to construct the high-frequency components.
 Similar to conventional FWI approaches, the result from the low-resolution inversion is used as the initial guess.
-The data residual between the initial maps and the true maps is calculated.
-64,000 groups of high-resolution velocity maps, initial guesses and their data residual are used for training with high-resolution InversionNet and another 3,000 groups are used for testing, respectively.
+The data residual between the initial models and the true models is calculated.
+65,000 groups of high-resolution velocity models, initial guesses and their data residual are used for training with High-resolution InversionNet and another 2,000 groups are used for testing, respectively.

-The high-resolution InversionNet is trained with $\ell_2$ loss~(Eq.~\eqref{eq:high_loss_fcn_l2}) and $\ell_1$ loss~(Eq.~\eqref{eq:high_loss_fcn_l1}).
-Accordingly, we provide the reconstruction results of these two strategies in Figures~\ref{fig:fcn_high} and~\ref{fig:fcn_high2}, respectively.
-We notice that the resolution of the velocity maps (particularly the one using the $\ell_1$ loss) has been significantly improved from the low resolution results.
-However, the small reflection events in the maps cannot affect the loss much since the loss function is based on the velocity maps.
+The High-resolution InversionNet is trained with 20 epochs and the loss curve is given in the Supplemental Material.
+Accordingly, we provide the reconstruction results in Figures~\ref{fig:fcn_high} and their MSE and SSIM losses in Table~\ref{table:high_inversion}, respectively.
+We notice that the resolution of the velocity models has been significantly improved from the low-resolution results.
+However, the small reflection events in the models cannot affect the loss much since the loss function is based on the velocity models.
 As a consequence, only the big reflection events can be inverted clearly while the small events cannot be seen.
 Particularly, for the Marmousi test data, the shallow parts are inverted well.
-However, the folds are inverted as anomalies in the shallow parts since there are no bending structures in our training set, these anomalies leads to an increase in the $\ell_2$ loss of velocity maps.
+However, the folds are inverted as anomalies in the shallow parts since there are no bending structures in our training set, these anomalies leads to an increase in the $\ell_2$ loss of velocity models.
 For the Overthrust test data, the reflectors at $x= 0.2$~km and $0.8$~km are inverted correctly.
-For the Overthrust data, the overthrust structures from $x= 0.2$~km to $0.5$~km are too complex so that the structure is strongly distorted.
+However, the structures from $x= 0.2$~km to $0.5$~km are too complex so that the structure is strongly distorted.
 Moreover, the thin flat reflectors from $z = 0.4$~km to $0.8$~km are not inverted correctly because of the lack of such kind of structures in the training set.
-We have simulated the seismic measurements using the initial maps and predicted maps from the high-resolution InversionNet as shown in Figure~\ref{fig:fcn_data2}.
-The $\ell_2$ loss of the seismic measurements decrease in the Marmousi test as the high-resultion InversionNet inverted the reflection waves.
-In the Overthrust test, both $\ell_2$ loss of seismic measurements and velocity maps increase due to the distorted structures.
+We have simulated the seismic measurements using the initial models and predicted models from the High-resolution InversionNet as shown in Figure~\ref{fig:fcn_data2}.